Our School Programs

 - The human impact on the landscape over time.
 How different world views create very different outcomes for a landscape.

 Our Plants as Food and Fibre program is best experienced on the trail at Long Prairie loop, west of Turner Valley.
-This land is and was Ranching country and was once home to the Lakota Sioux First Nation.
+This land is and was Ranching country and was once home to the Lakota Sioux First Nation, and contested by the Blackfoot people.

 - This journey through the land, as a band of Blackfoot people, a group of Métis fur traders, a family of Russian Ranchers and a family of Ukrainian Farmers, all looking for a home in the same landscape is the theme of this educational program.